The Type IIn SN 2025cbj coincidence with the high-energy neutrino IceCube-250421A: Summary

-Concluding that at the same time, we cannot rule out the \SN/\IC association, we compute the expected rate of neutrinos from \SN, assuming a typical scenario of proton acceleration and interaction in a collisionless shock.
-We find N$_{\nu_{\mu}}$ $\sim$ 10$^{-3}$ expected muon neutrinos within the time period of $\sim$76 days after the explosion in which \SN should be, in principle, an efficient neutrino source.
+In conclusion, while we cannot rule out the \SN-and-\IC association, we did compute the expected rate of neutrinos from \SN, assuming a typical scenario of proton acceleration and interaction in a collisionless shock.
+We found N$_{\nu_{\mu}}$ $\sim$ 10$^{-3}$ expected muon neutrinos within the time period of $\sim$96 days after the explosion in which \SN should, in principle, be an efficient neutrino source.
 This is consistent with the detection of a single high-energy neutrino event during this time.
 The expected rate is about a factor of 10 higher for neutrino energies as low as E$_{\nu,min}$ = 1 TeV.
-We encourage dedicated point-source analysis of IceCube data from the direction of \SN to assess empirical constraints on these numbers.

-However, these estimates can vary significantly depending on the true characteristics of \SN, which could not be fully obtained from the available observations (e.g. see \citealt{2022ApJ...929..163P} for a detailed study on the SN+CSM model parameter space).
+We encourage performing further dedicated point-source analysis of IceCube data from the direction of \SN to assess empirical constraints on these numbers.
+However, these estimates can vary significantly depending on the true characteristics of \SN, which could not be fully obtained from the available observations (e.g., see \citealt{2022ApJ...929..163P} for a detailed study on the SN+CSM model parameter space).

-The multi-messenger association between \IC and \SN does not provide any evidence by itself of high-energy neutrino production in Type IIn SN systems, but can be considered among the population of possible neutrino sources identified by realtime multi-messenger and multi-wavelength sources.
-A larger number of detected neutrinos, the continuous improvement of the realtime alerts, and synergies among the follow-up programs across the whole electromagnetic spectrum will be key to detect, in the upcoming years, an emerging population of sources that are currently below the detection level.
-These searches will also benefit from the advent of future larger detectors (e.g. IceCube-Gen2, \citealt{2021JPhG...48f0501A}) as well as new missions dedicated to the discovery and characterization of such transient events (e.g. ULTRASAT, \citealt{2024ApJ...964...74S}).
+The multimessenger association between \IC and \SN does not provide any independent evidence of high-energy neutrino production in SN IIn systems, but it can be considered among the population of possible neutrino sources identified by realtime multimessenger and multiwavelength observations.
+In the near future, larger numbers of detected neutrinos, a continuous improvement of the realtime alerts, and synergies among the follow-up programs across the whole electromagnetic spectrum will be key to detecting an emerging population of sources that are currently below the detection level.
+These searches will also benefit from the advent of future larger detectors (e.g., IceCube-Gen2, \citealt{2021JPhG...48f0501A}) as well as new missions dedicated to the discovery and characterization of such transient events (e.g., ULTRASAT, \citealt{2024ApJ...964...74S}).